-Ok, so you are ready to take the next step in promoting your business online.
-You are well aware that statistics show that most of your clients use the Internet when looking for products to buy and you are ready to put yourself in front of them in a big way.
+Ok, so you are ready to take the next step in promoting your medical practice online.
+You are well aware that statistics show that most of your patients use the Internet when looking for medical providers and you are ready to put yourself in front of them in a big way.
 The question then becomes, “how do you go about doing it?”

 Direct Marketing Rules

-If given the choice between all other activities online and a large list of opted in emails, I would always choose the email list.
-The fact is, a large list of interested people who want to receive your emails almost always trumps other online activities no matter how ACTIVE they are.
-This is not to say that social media marketing doesn’t have its place, not by any means, but social media activities should be utilized as a way to grow your email list…not as an end in and of itself.
-Ok, let me explain…
+If given the choice between all other activities online and marketing to a large list of current patients using email, I would always choose the email option.
+The fact is, an email list of interested people who want to receive your communications almost always trumps other online activities no matter how ACTIVE they are in social media.
+This is not to say that social media marketing doesn’t have its place, but social media activities should be utilized as a way to grow your brand and patient engagement…not as an end in and of itself.

-Let’s say you have created a Facebook Fan Page for your business.
-It is active and you even have 4000 or so FANS who have decided to connect with your fan page for future updates and hear more about your company and its services.
-Let’s then assume that you have a Twitter account with several thousand followers as well and you are getting more each day.
-Let’s again assume you have setup profiles on the top social networking sites and have a large amount of connections on each as well.
+Let’s say you have created a Facebook Page for your business.
+It is active and you even have 1,000 or so “likes” who have decided to connect with your page for future updates and hear more about your practice and its services.
+Let’s then assume that you have a Twitter account with several hundred followers as well and you are getting more each day.

-Sure, you can interact with individuals and possibly generate some real time sales, but is that really your goal?
-Wouldn’t you rather convert as many of those individuals into subscribers of your email list where one simple email could generate thousands and thousands of dollars?
-The answer is yes, you would.
-You see, when you are active in the social media world, not everyone whom you are dealing with is a qualified prospect.
-Sure there are 500 MILLION+ people on Facebook but only a very small minority of those folks are truly potential prospects for your products and services.
-Your job is to utilize social media sites effectively to attract those who might be interested in what you do to opt-in to your email list.
-The effect is using social media to pre-qualify, NOT close.
-Make sense?
+You can interact with individuals and possibly generate some real time interactions, but is that really your goal?
+Wouldn’t you rather convert as many of those individuals into real patients who can refer your practice?
+You see, when you are active in the social media world, not everyone whom you are dealing with is a qualified prospective patient in your local market.
+Sure there are 500 MILLION+ people on Facebook but only a very small minority of those folks are truly potential patients for your practice.
+Your job is to utilize social media sites effectively to attract those who might be interested in your practice to engage and learn about your practice and visit your website.
+The effect is using social media to engage and educate.